Zhou Fang (Tang dynasty): Themes

-These works directly depict the emperor and his extravagant and romantic life without discrimination, and are repeatedly repeated by many painters.
-This also shows the social and psychological background in which the painting of beautiful women flourished at that time.
+These works directly depict the emperor and his extravagant and romantic life, and were repeatedly copied by many painters, showing the social background in which the painting of beautiful women flourished at that time.

-Zhou Fang's paintings of beautiful women do not depict martyrs, virtuous women, fairies, etc. But are based on the entertainment activities of aristocratic women in real life, with a strong sense of the times, thus catering to the aesthetic taste of the high-ranking officials and nobles in the middle and late Tang dynasties.
-Zhou Fang works not only promote the prosperous material life of the Tang dynasty, but also reveal the extremely impoverished spiritual world of the noblewomen.
-The concubines in this picture have a plump figure and gorgeous clothing, but they have a gloomy face, lazy behavior, and no vitality.
+Zhou Fang's paintings of beautiful women do not depict martyrs, virtuous women, fairies, etc., but are based on the entertainment activities of aristocratic women in real life, with a strong sense of the times, thus catering to the aesthetic taste of the high-ranking officials and nobles in the middle and late Tang dynasties.
+His works not only promote the prosperous material life of the Tang dynasty, but also reveal the extremely impoverished spiritual world of the noblewomen.
+The concubines in this picture have a plump figure and gorgeous clothing, but a gloomy face, display lazy behavior, and no vitality.

 From the content of Zhou Fang's works, it can be seen that he served the cultural life of the upper-class aristocracy in the Tang dynasty, portraying the luxurious and indulgent lifestyle of the ruling class.
-The lady in his pen has a graceful appearance and a plump figure, with "clear and fresh eyes, eyebrows without continuous curls, red lips and white teeth, and a trimmed and hanging nose."
+Ladies depicted by him have a graceful appearance and a plump figure, with "clear and fresh eyes, eyebrows without continuous curls, red lips and white teeth, and a trimmed and hanging nose."

 Followers

 Zhou Fang's disciples include Cheng Xiuji, Wang Zhi, Zhao Boxuan, Zhao Bowen, and others.
-Among them, Cheng Xiu had been following Zhou Fang for twenty years and had the deepest relationship with him, which was also highly valued at that time.
+Among them, Cheng Xiu had been following Zhou Fang for twenty years and had the deepest relationship with him.